A-Teen 2

 A-Teen 2 is a 2019 South Korean streaming television series which is the sequel to the 2018 web series A-Teen.
-It aired on Naver TV Cast from April 25 to June 30, 2019, on Thursdays and Sundays at 19:00 (KST).
+It aired on Naver TV Cast from April 25 to June 30, 2019, every Thursday and Sunday at 19:00 (KST).

-The web series accumulated 35 million views within two weeks of its premiere.
-To celebrate this achievement, part of the cast held a fan meeting on June 13, 2019.
-As of September 2019, the Korean and English version of the series on YouTube have a combined view count of 60 million views.
+The web drama accumulated 35 million views within two weeks of its premiere.
+Wanting celebrate this achievement, part of the cast held a fan meeting on June 13, 2019.
+As of September 2019, the Korean and English versions of the series on YouTube have a combined view count of 60 million.

 Synopsis

-The story of seven students who learn the joys and hardships of being 19-year-olds.
+The series tells about seven students who learn the joy and hardship of being 19-year-old teenagers.